StratusNetwork/web/README.md

 Besides the removal of some branding and configuration data, it is more or less unmodified.
-It is probably not *directly* useful to third parties in its current state, but it may be help in understanding how the [ProjectAres](https://github.com/OvercastNetwork/ProjectAres) plugins work.
+It is probably not *directly* useful to third parties in its current state, but it may help in understanding how the [ProjectAres](https://github.com/OvercastNetwork/ProjectAres) plugins work.

 We are quite open to the idea of evolving this into something more generally useful.
 If you would like to contribute to this effort, talk to us in [Discord](https://discord.gg/6zGDEen).